 However, there are vital criteria to judge the performance of the various economic systems.
 These are briefly explained:

-Security.
-Economic security generally depends on economic stability.
+Security: Economic security generally depends on economic stability.
 Workers and employees do not lose their jobs if there is prosperity in the economy.
 In fact, there is great demand for jobs.
 During our deep economic recession which started in 1983, more than one million individuals lost their jobs.
 Many firms and factories stopped operating.
 Such great loss of the jobs has unfavorably affected other sectors of the economy.
-For example, college population has greatly decreased The house and lot business went down.
+For example, college population has greatly decreased, and the buying of houses and business went down.
 In the case of rich countries, an individual who loves his job gets social security benefits.